improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 ### 4.4.
 Progress Percentage

-The JSON reader is the only one that currently reports `Percentage` because it can access the total file size and current stream position.(Future enhancement may add heuristic percentages for other formats; treat absence of a value as “unknown”.)
+The JSON reader is the only one that currently reports `Percentage` (when the underlying stream is seekable so total length and position are known).
+For non-seekable streams `Percentage` is `null`.
+(Future enhancements may add heuristic percentages for other formats; treat absence of a value as “unknown”.)

 Single Root (Non-Array) Clarification:
 - Fast path: Percentage can update after deserialization of the single value (may appear as a jump).